Warts usually clear up without treatment. However, it can take up to 2 years for the virus to leave your system and the warts to disappear.

 Each time you treat your wart, soak it in water for about 5 minutes first to soften it, then follow the instructions that come with the medication.

 You may need to apply the treatment every day for 12 weeks or longer.
-You should stop the treatment if your skin becomes sore, and seek advice from your GP or pharmacist.
+You should stop the treatment if your skin becomes sore, and seek advice from your pharmacist.

 Don't use treatments that contain salicylic acid to treat warts on your face.
-Ask your GP or pharmacist for advice about the best type of treatment.
+Ask your pharmacist for advice about the best type of treatment.

 In cryotherapy, liquid nitrogen is applied to your wart for a few seconds to freeze and destroy the affected skin cells.
 After treatment, a sore blister will form, followed by a scab, which will fall off 7-10 days later.